This position is not currently open.

 Second – and it almost goes without saying – you should have a good command of the English language.

-You’re going to be working with 6-7 authors to help them with their articles (you can choose to work with fewer or more authors depending on your availability).
+You will typically work with 7-9 authors and guide them through their ongoing articles (you can choose to work with fewer or more authors, depending on your availability).

-An article usually takes about two rounds of review until it’s ready to go.
-All of this usually takes about 30 to 45 minutes of work for a small to a medium article and can take 60 minutes for larger writeups.
+So, that will be about, say, 30-45 minutes of work for a small to medium article and can take 60 minutes for larger writeups.